Vietnam.vn - Nền tảng quảng bá Việt Nam

 The team captured images with a camera, with millimeter-level resolution, from a distance of more than 100 kilometers, something previously thought impossible.
 The new breakthrough was described in a study published in the Chinese journal Laser last week.

-The test was conducted on Qinghai Lake, a vast body of alpine water in remote northwest China, and the team deployed an advanced synthetic aperture lidar system, a type of laser-based imaging system with a wide field of view.
+The experiment was conducted on Qinghai Lake, a vast body of alpine water in remote northwest China, and the team deployed an advanced synthetic aperture lidar system, a type of laser-based imaging system with a wide field of view.

 Located on the north shore of Qinghai Lake, the camera aimed at reflective prism arrays placed 101.8 km away in clear atmospheric conditions with high visibility, minimal cloud cover and steady winds.